Link groups of 4-manifolds: Introduction

-Sections \ref{nilpotent presentation}, \ref{facts} summarize the relevant background material on presentations of nilpotent quotients and Milnor's theory of link homotopy and related results on surfaces in $4-$space.
-Section \ref{definitions section} introduces flexible cells and link groups ${\lambda}(M)$, and gives examples of $4-$manifolds with ${\pi}_1\neq{\lambda}$.
-Sections \ref{invariants} -- \ref{homotopy} concern embeddings of flexible cells in $4-$space, $(C,{\gamma})\hookrightarrow (D^4,S^3)$.
+Sections \ref{nilpotent presentation}, \ref{facts} summarize the relevant background material on presentations of nilpotent quotients, Milnor's theory of link homotopy and related results on surfaces in $4$-space.
+Section \ref{definitions section} introduces Bing cells and link groups ${\lambda}(M)$, and gives examples of $4$-manifolds with ${\pi}_1\neq{\lambda}$.
+Sections \ref{invariants} -- \ref{homotopy} concern embeddings of Bing cells in $4$-space, $(C,{\gamma})\hookrightarrow (D^4,S^3)$.
 More specifically, the fundamental group of the complement, ${\pi}_1(D^4\smallsetminus C)$, is analyzed in section \ref{invariants}.
-Section \ref{generalized Milnor} develops a generalization of the Milnor group in the context of flexible cells.
-It is used, in particular, to define an algebraic grading of flexible cells and link groups ${\lambda}_{i,j}$.
-Sections \ref{representations}, \ref{invariant phi}, \ref{homotopy} define an obstruction to embeddability of a collection of flexible cells in $D^4$ with a prescribed boundary, given by a link in $S^3$.
+Section \ref{generalized Milnor} develops a generalization of the Milnor group in the context of Bing cells.
+It is used, in particular, to define an algebraic grading of Bing cells and link groups ${\lambda}_{i,j}$.
+Sections \ref{representations}, \ref{invariant phi}, \ref{homotopy} define an obstruction to embeddability of a collection of Bing cells in $D^4$ with a prescribed boundary, given by a link in $S^3$.